alanmynah/alanmynahdotcom/src/routes/blog/posts/5-whys.md

 ## Closing thoughts

-IMO, these misunderstandings stem from our inability to transfer context.
+IMO, these misunderstandings stem from our (those working in the software industry) inability to transfer context.
 Manufacturing is geared towards repeatable, quantifiable, plannable processes.
 Software development, more often than not, isn't.
 Applying solutions to the wrong context produces unexpected results.

 One thing you can take away from this article is this sassy quote for your internal slack.